mmistakes/so-simple-theme/team/mark.md

 ## Biography

 I obtained my PhD in the Statistics and Computational Biology group of [Simon Tavare](https://www.compbio.group.cam.ac.uk/) at The University of Cambridge.
 As part of my [thesis](https://www.repository.cam.ac.uk/handle/1810/218542) I developed open-source software for the analysis of Illumina microarray data, which is available through the [Bioconductor project](http://www.bioconductor.org).
 I joined the [Bioinformatics Core](http://www.cruk.cam.ac.uk/core-facilities/bioinformatics-core) at [Cancer Research Uk Cambridge Institute](http://www.cruk.cam.ac.uk/) and played a key role in the analysis of gene expression profiles as part of the [METABRIC](https://www.ncbi.nlm.nih.gov/pubmed/22522925) project, which identified and described new subtypes of breast cancer.
 I also participated in the pilot phases of the International Cancer Genome Consortium (ICGC) project by developing computational pipelines to process the whole-genome sequencing data from Oesophageal cancer patients.
-During my time in the Bioinformatics Core I also developed a passion for teaching and commenced a role dedicated to organising and delivering Bioinformatics training courses, with the aim of empowering wet-lab scientists to begin to explore data for themselves and foster more-productive collaborations with Bioinformaticians.
+During my time in the Bioinformatics Core I also developed a passion for teaching and commenced a role dedicated to organising and delivering [Bioinformatics training courses](https://github.com/bioinformatics-core-shared-training), with the aim of empowering wet-lab scientists to begin to explore data for themselves and foster more-productive collaborations with Bioinformaticians.

 I have a strong commitment to reproducible research and making my research outputs available to other researchers, and indeed members of the public who may have funded the research in the first place.
-For instance, I recently developed and deployed a Shiny application that allows interested parties to query various [prostate cancer datasets](http://bioinformatics.cruk.cam.ac.uk/apps/camcAPP/).
-In keeping with my open access principles, the code underlying the application is available via github and utilises data sets that can be downloaded from Bioconductor.
-I have also recently investigated technologies such as Galaxy and Docker to ease the deployment of software and facilitate reproducible research.
+For instance, I recently developed and deployed a [Shiny](https://shiny.rstudio.com/) application that allows interested parties to query various [prostate cancer datasets](http://bioinformatics.cruk.cam.ac.uk/apps/camcAPP/).
+In keeping with my open access principles, the code underlying the application is available via [github](https://github.com/crukci-bioinformatics/camcAPP) and utilises data sets that can be downloaded from [Bioconductor](http://bioconductor.org/packages/release/BiocViews.html#___ProstateCancerData).
+I have also recently investigated technologies such as Galaxy and [Docker](https://www.docker.com) to ease the deployment of software and facilitate reproducible research.

 ## Publications

-For my full list of publications, please see my ORCid entry:-
+For my updated and full list of publications, please see my ORCid entry:-

 [https://orcid.org/0000-0002-8853-9435](https://orcid.org/0000-0002-8853-9435)